 The celebration of May Day has its roots in ancient times.
 The first day of May is considered a celebration of the arrival of Spring.
 According to tradition, the month of May was named after the Roman goddess Maia, which is the Greek root word for midwife, nurse and mother.

 Ancient Greeks had dedicated the fifth month of the year to Demeter, the goddess of agriculture, and her daughter Persephone, who would return to her mother on that month after spending the winter with Hades in the underworld.

-When the Romans arrived and conquered Greece, the May Day celebration continued to exist in some form but it was slightly changed, since both Romans and ancient Greeks believed that flowers represent the beauty of the gods and bring power, glory, happiness and health.
+When the Romans arrived and conquered Greece, the May Day celebration continued to exist in some form but it was only slightly changed, since both Romans and ancient Greeks believed that flowers represented the beauty of the gods and bring power, glory, happiness and health.

 When the fire is lit, the women dance around in a large circle singing folk songs about May and spring.
-The young children wet their hair and clothes and jump over the fire as a symbolic act that will keep away winter and disease.
+The young children wet their hair and clothing and jump over the fire as a symbolic act which is intended to keep away winter and disease.
+Happy May Day!